 The Clinic Director leads an interdisciplinary team, focused on providing time-limited, evidence-based practices in an outpatient clinic that serves individual adults, couples families and children.
 As the clinical and administrative leader, the Clinic Director is responsible for creating and sustaining a clinical program that meets the highest standards of evidence-based practice and quality care.
 The Clinic Director is responsible for creating and monitoring best clinical and administrative practice standards at every level of the clinic.
 Both the Executive Director and the Clinic Director interface with the Cohen Veterans Network (CVN) Central Office and the Hope For The Warriors Executive Team and leadership, and are the primary conduits of their joint mission, policies, and communications to the clinic.
 The Clinic Director will be a full-time employee of the clinic but may spend part of her/his time performing patient-facing clinical work.

-- Oversee all clinical operations (e.g. clinical care, staffing, training, budget, measurement and evaluation).
+- Oversee all clinical operations (e.g. clinical care, staffing, training, measurement and evaluation).

 - Ensure clinical staff are aware of, and following, evidence-based practice guidelines throughout treatment.

-- Provide overall clinical supervision for the Cohen Clinic staff, including weekly clinical supervision for therapists, crisis management support as needed, and management of a clinical training program in evidence-based treatment modalities.
+- Provide overall clinical supervision for the Cohen Clinic at Hope For The Warriors staff, including weekly clinical supervision for therapists, crisis management support as needed, and management of a clinical training program in evidence-based treatment modalities.